- President: Brenda Orwig

 June 13: Field Trip to the Five Senses Garden at Phoenix High School

 - Portage Library flower bed as part of Kalamazoo in Bloom

-- Kalamazoo River Valley Trail Pruning & Maintenance
+- Volunteering for Kalamazoo River Valley Trail

 In 1953 a group of young women, who hoped to learn more about gardening and also wanted to have an evening out, started the Gardenettes Garden Club.
 Initially, the husbands watched the kids at night while the ladies learned about gardening; however, as time went on, some of the husbands became interested and they too joined the club.
 The young women who aspired to be amazing gardeners did indeed hone their skills and have become astonishing gardeners, judges, designers, and mentors.
 Their treasure trove of skills and patience have shaped many gardening rookies into fine gardeners.